DiganmeGiovanni/DockerScripts/README.md

 Docker Scripts
 ==============
-Helper and utility scripts to my daily development workflow with docker containers.<br/>
+Helper and utility scripts for my daily development workflow with docker containers.<br/>
 *This is my swiss knife for docker development*